Logs in the Render Dashboard

 Similarly, you can view logs for the execution of a one-off job from the associated service’s Jobs page.

-Render’s log retention period depends on your account and plan type (see the pricing page):
+Render’s log retention period depends on your workspace’s plan (see the pricing page):

 Organization / Enterprise30 days

-Logs that are older than your current rentention period are no longer available, even if you upgrade your plan to extend the period.
+Logs older than your current rentention period are no longer available, even if you upgrade your plan to extend the period.

 If you need to retain logs for a longer period, you can stream your logs to a syslog-compatible provider.